AhamefulaChibundu/Blog-api/README.md

 The application also handles image cleanup when:

-* An article image is replaced
 * An article image is deleted

-* An article containing an image is deleted
+* An article containing images is deleted

 * A profile picture is replaced

+If multiple images are uploaded and a database operation fails after the Cloudinary uploads, the uploaded images are also cleaned up to prevent orphaned files.

 This helps prevent unnecessary orphaned files in Cloudinary.